Zanjeer (1973 film)

-It was the first of many collaborations between the screenwriter duo Salim–Javed and Bachchan.
-Ever since Zanjeer, Salim–Javed wrote many of their subsequent scripts with Bachchan in mind for the lead role, and insisted on him being cast for their later films, including blockbusters such as Deewaar (1975) and Sholay (1975), establishing Bachchan as a superstar.
-In addition to being a turning point for Bachchan's career and Hindi cinema, Zanjeer was also a turning point for South Indian cinema, with Bachchan's acting inspiring future Tamil Superstar Rajinikanth.
+Zanjeer was the first of many collaborations between Salim–Javed and Bachchan.
+Ever since Zanjeer, Salim–Javed wrote many of their subsequent scripts with Bachchan for the lead role and insisted on him being cast for their later films, including blockbusters such as Deewaar and Sholay, establishing Bachchan as a superstar.
+In addition to being a turning point for Bachchan's career and Hindi cinema, Zanjeer was also a turning point for South Indian cinema, with Bachchan's acting inspiring Rajinikanth.
 Zanjeer remains an important film in the history of Indian cinema and is regarded as a classic today.
-Dilip Kumar, Dev Anand, Raaj Kumar, and Dharmendra were offered the lead role, but they did not accept the role.
-It is a matter of common knowledge that it was the romantic era of Rajesh Khanna.
-Romance was on the rise and Zanjeer did not have a single romance scene between the lead pair Amitabh and Jaya.
-All actors who refused the film had a serious concern about a dent in their image if they did this film.
-Bachchan, on the other hand, had little to lose; he chose the film and started his way to superstardom.

 Plot

-In Diwali, a young Vijay Khanna witnesses the murder of his parents, committed by a man of unknown identity with a white horse on his charm bracelet, Zanjeer.
+On Diwali, a young Vijay Khanna witnesses the murder of his parents committed by a man of unknown identity with a white horse on his charm bracelet Zanjeer.
 Due to this traumatic event, Vijay has recurring nightmares of a white stallion.
-Even as a child, Vijay stays socially awkward from the other kids and believes himself to be alone.
-20 years later, Vijay has become a Inspector in a town where few are just.
-He receives complaints about a local man named Sher Khan, who is running gambling dens.
-When he calls Khan in for questioning, Khan's superiority complex chafes against Vijay's police authority as he scolds the officer, telling him he only orders him around due to his uniform.
+Even as a child, Vijay stays socially awkward from other kids and believes himself to be alone.
+20 years later, Vijay has become an Inspector in a town, where few are honest.
+Vijay receives complaints about a local man named Sher Khan, who is running gambling dens.
+When Vijay calls Khan in for questioning, Khan's superiority complex chafes against Vijay's police authority as he scolds the officer, telling him he only orders him around due to his uniform.